-The school principal is delegated by the Pastor in a Pastor Administered Parish School or by the Superintendent in a Diocesan Administered Parish School to serve as the educational leader of St. Rose-McCarthy Catholic School, responsible for managing the policies, regulations, and procedures to ensure that all students are supervised in a safe, traditional, Catholic learning environment that meets the approved curricula and mission of St. Rose-McCarthy Catholic School.
+The school principal is delegated by the Superintendent in a Diocesan Administered Parish School to serve as the educational leader of St. Rose-McCarthy Catholic School, responsible for managing the policies, regulations, and procedures to ensure that all students are supervised in a safe, traditional, Catholic learning environment that meets the approved curricula and mission of St. Rose-McCarthy Catholic School.